 The essay demonstrates a definitive perspective and voice, as well as a clear command of conventions.
-The essay incorporates language that appeals to the reader's interests and effectively maintains a formal style and objective tone.
+The essay incorporates language that attends to the reader's interests and effectively maintains a formal and objective style.
 The essay consistently employs vivid word choice and varied sentence structure.